Geography Subject Leader is Mrs Neale

 Key stage 1, our pupils develop knowledge about the world, the United Kingdom and their locality.
 They can understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.

 Key stage 2, pupils extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.
 This will include the location and characteristics of a range of the world’s most significant human and physical features.
-Our pupil develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.
+Our pupil develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge including our planet within the solar system.